Triumph Bancorp, Inc. (TBK) CEO Aaron Graft On Q1 2022 Results - Earnings Call Transcript

 Operator

 [Operator Instructions] Our next question is a follow-up from Matt Olney from Stephens.
+Please go ahead, Matt.
+Your line is now open.

 Matt Olney

 Yes.
+Thanks for taking the call.
 Just want to ask more about capital and M&A and capital is obviously strong today.
 It looks like it's going to build even more from here with some of those pending sales that you mentioned.
 How do you weigh M&A against repurchasing some of your own stock?
 It looks like there was some loss activity in 1Q.
 How do you weigh those two things?

 Aaron Graft

 All things being equal, if we can make an investment, especially if we can do it with out of cash and not dilute our shareholders that moves TriumphPay towards its ultimate goal.
 That is our first and foremost focus.
-If none of those opportunities present themselves or if a recession comes, which submit -- continues to depress our share price, we are long term, incredibly optimistic on what we are building here and we will be happy to buy back our own shares.
+If none of those opportunities present themselves or if a recession comes which submit -- continues to depress our share price, we are long term, incredibly optimistic on what we are building here and we will be happy to buy back our own shares.
 We bought back a little bit as you noted last quarter, we don't feel the need to rush to do either to deploy money into an M&A transaction.
 It has to be the right M&A transaction that helps the network.
-To support our share price, that matters, but we're going to be thoughtful about when we do it.
+To support our share price, that matters but we're going to be thoughtful about when we do it.
 But overall, even though we trade at a high multiple relative to a bank peer group, we don't really think banks are our peer group.
 And so we think our shares are underpriced.

 The call option of what TriumphPay can be is severely underpriced in our view.
 So it is highly unlikely that you will see us use our stock in an M&A transaction or for a material part of an M&A transaction in any event until we believe the market more appropriately values the option value of what TriumphPay will be.